5roop/task3/README.md

 The code for the dev data preparation process is available in the codebase.

-As before the optimization was being performed for 10 minutes.
+Again the optimization was being performed for 10 minutes.
 The first results are shown below.
 |strategy|language|accuracy|macro F1 score |
 |---|---|---|---|
 |strategy=1|sl|0.705|0.695|